cwendorf/Sourcebook/README.md

 ### Scope

-This Sourcebook contains a wide range of materials designed to assist with the use of statistical software sucha as IBM SPSS, jamovi, JASP, R (base functions), and DEVISE (an R package).
+This Sourcebook contains a wide range of materials designed to assist with the use of statistical software such as IBM SPSS, jamovi, JASP, R (base functions), and DEVISE (an R package).
 To that end, it contains:

 - Instructions and screenshots that show how to enter data in the software packages
 - Instructions and screenshots that show how to navigate and analyze the data in the software packages